The Sanctity of Life and the Resurrection - Second in a Series

 In general the concept does not extend to the human after death, but it is applicable to end-of-life matters, forbidding euthanasia, assisted suicide and neglect of elderly and coma patients.

-However, fairly recently the conceptual framework was enlarged to include aborted fetuses.
+Fairly recently this conceptual framework was enlarged to include aborted fetuses who were born alive.
 The “baby body parts” scandal that erupted when David Daleiden exposed Planned Parenthood’s routine of selling baby parts and aborting babies in specific ways to facilitate harvesting of organs, sparked Congressional investigations.
 Why?

-The combination of the voiceless child, the revising of the abortion procedure to neatly sever particularly valuable organs for research purposes, and the profit motive, stunned the public.
+The combination of the aborted child born alive, the revising of the abortion procedure to cleanly cut off particularly valuable organs for research purposes, and the profit motive, stunned the public.
 We cried out for respect for these innocent victims.
 They deserved the protection of the law, even though dead (not to mention that the aborted woman was endangered further by revising the procedure to prevent damage to the baby body parts).

 In the not very distant past, the Sanctity of Life did include the dead person without question or controversy.
 Christians accepted that at death the soul was received into heaven and the body should rest undisturbed awaiting the Day of Resurrection, because even in death the Christian’s body is united with Christ.